The WOU Transfer Advantage

 Community college students from other states

-In efficient addition to normal course articulation, students from several Western states can transfer to WOU through the use of their state’s transfer degrees.
+In efficient addition to normal course articulation, students can transfer to WOU through the use of their state’s or institution’s transfer degrees.
 These transfer degrees enable students to transition to WOU having met our Liberal Arts Core Curriculum (LACC).

 WOU New Student Week